-The proportion of dFADs with some netting used in the raft or appendages was investigated as an indication of uptake of low entanglement risk/non-entangling dFADs (Figure 3).
-Less than 8.1% of observed dFADs were without netting over the 2011-2023 period.
-However, while 2020 data are still incomplete and few records have be obtained due to low observer coverage, the 2021 records showed the highest percentage of dFADs with no netting used (27.4%), followed by 2022 and 2023 (17.2% and 14.4%, respectively) (Figure 10).
-Overall, there appears to be a recent increase in the number of observations of dFADs without netting, with 12.2% during the 2020-2023 period compared to 7.7% in 2011-2019.

-Moreover, even if there was no clear trend in the use of netting across time, there was an increase in the number of observations of rafts without netting, but unknown presence of netting in the appendages (i.e., no materials reported), 11.9% in 2011 compared to 27.2% in 2020.
-Importantly (excluding 2021) most dFADs had at least some netting as appendages 52.1-80.3%, with a slight decrease in the use of netting in appendages over time across the study period (Figure 10).
-Philippines, Vanuatu and Japan used the least netting, with 36.6%, 14% and 12.6% of their dFADs, respectively, observed to have no netting (Figure 10).
-El Salvador and New Zealand tended to use netting as appendages but their use of netting on the raft was rare.
+The proportion of dFADs with some netting used in the raft or appendages was investigated as an indication of uptake of Low Entanglement risk/Non-Entangling dFADs (Fig. 3).
+Less than 11 % of observed dFADs did not use netting in their construction.
+No clear longer term trend in use of netting was detected.
+However, while data are still incomplete, 2021 showed the highest percentage of dFADs with no netting used (Fig. 10).
+Moreover, even if there was no clear trend in the use of netting across time, there was an increase in the number of observations of rafts without netting, but unknown presence of netting in the appendages (i.e., no materials reported), 11 % in 2011 compared to 27 % in 2020.
+Importantly (excluding 2021) most dFADs had at least some netting as appendages (65-90 %), with a slight decrease in the use of netting in appendages over time across the study period (Fig. 10).
+Philippines, Vanuatu and Japan used the least netting, with 35 %, 15 %